-OEMS&T and that has approval from the Alabama Department of Postsecondary Education or the Alabama Commission on Higher Education to offer EMS educational programs for the recognized levels of licensure.
+(27) "Emergency Medical Services Educational Institution" means a single institution or site of higher learning which meets the EMS educational requirements of the OEMS and that has approval from the Alabama Community College System or the Alabama Commission on Higher Education to offer EMS educational programs for the recognized levels of licensure.

-- (26) "Emergency Medical Services Do Not Attempt Resuscitation (DNAR) Order" means a written physician's order, in a form prescribed by the Board, which authorizes active licensed EMS personnel to withhold resuscitative measures in the absence of on-line medical direction. - (27) "Emergency Medical Services Personnel (EMSP") means all recognized National Highway Traffic Safety Administration (NHTSA) levels of personnel licensed by the Board, who have met all primary and/or renewal educational requirements of these rules, and are allowed to provide medical care within the level of their scope of practice granted by the OEMS&T. - (28) "Emergency Medical Technician (EMT)" means any person 18 years of age or older who has successfully completed the emergency medical technician course of instruction, or its equivalent, as approved by the Board or its designee, who has passed the State approved EMT certification exam, and who has been granted a current, valid EMT license by the Board. - (29) "Emergency Medical Technician-Intermediate" means any person 18 years of age or older who has successfully completed the 1985 EMT-Intermediate course of instruction, or its equivalent, as approved by the Board, who has passed the State approved EMT-Intermediate certification exam, and who has been granted a current, valid license by the Board. - (30) "Emergency Vehicle Operators Course (EVOC)" means the national standard curriculum developed by the National Highway Traffic Safety Administration (NHTSA) and conducted by an authorized OEMS&T instructor or the Alabama Fire College Apparatus Operator Course. - (31) "Federal Aviation Regulations (FAR)" means rules prescribed by the Federal Aviation Administration (FAA) governing all aviation activities in the United States.
-The FAR's are part of Title 14 of the Code of Federal Regulations. - (32) "Ground Ambulance" means a motor vehicle intended to be used for and maintained or operated for the transportation of persons who are sick or injured to a medical care facility.
+(28) "Emergency Medical Services Personnel (EMSP)" means all recognized National Highway Traffic Safety Administration (NHTSA) levels of personnel licensed by the Board, who have met all primary and/or renewal educational requirements of these rules, and are allowed to provide medical care within the level of their scope of practice granted by the OEMS.

+(29) "Emergency Medical Technician (EMT)" means any person 18 years of age or older who has successfully completed the EMT course of instruction, or its equivalent, as approved by the Board or its designee, who has passed the State approved EMT certification exam, and who has been granted a current, valid EMT license by the Board.

+(30) "Emergency Medical Technician-Intermediate" means any person 18 years of age or older who has successfully completed the 1985 EMT-Intermediate course of instruction, or its equivalent, as approved by the Board, who has passed the State approved EMT-Intermediate certification exam, and who has been granted a current, valid license by the Board.

+(31) "Emergency Vehicle Operators Course (EVOC)" means the national standard curriculum developed by the NHTSA and conducted by an authorized OEMS instructor or the Alabama Fire College Apparatus Operator Course.

+(32) "Federal Aviation Regulations (FAR)" means rules prescribed by the Federal Aviation Administration (FAA) governing all aviation activities in the United States.
+The FAR's are part of Title 14 of the Code of Federal Regulations.

+(33) "Ground Ambulance" means a motor vehicle intended to be used for and maintained or operated for the transportation of persons who are sick or injured to a medical care facility.